 The seven-year exploration phase of the WCTP PA expired on July 21, 2011.
 We and our WCTP PA Block partners have a right to negotiate a new petroleum agreement with respect to undeveloped parts of the WCTP Block that would otherwise be relinquished under the WCTP PA; that is acreage not within a discovery area, development and production area or the Jubilee Unit ("Relinquishment Area").
 We and our WCTP PA Block partners exercised such right in July 2010 and formally submitted a proposed new petroleum agreement for the Relinquishment Area in early 2011.
 We and our partners, GNPC and the Ghana Ministry of Energy have agreed such WCTP PA rights will be extended (from July 21, 2011).
-During such extension, the new petroleum agreement will be negotiated and GNPC will solicit third party offers for the Relinquishment Area.
-We and our WCTP PA Block partners have a right to match any such third party offers.
-If we are unsuccessful in negotiating a new petroleum agreement for the Relinquishment Area, the identified prospects within the WCTP Block will not be able to be drilled by us.
-Suspended well costs of \$32.5 million associated with the Odum discovery were written off during the second quarter of 2011, as the Odum discovery was not carried into the next phase of the WCTP Block license.
+During such extension, it is intended that the new petroleum agreement will be negotiated and GNPC will solicit third party offers for the Relinquishment Area.
+We and our WCTP PA Block partners have a right to match any such bona fide third party offers.
+If we are unsuccessful in negotiating a new petroleum agreement for the Relinquishment Area or decide not to match any bone fide third party offers, the identified prospects within the Relinquishment Area of the WCTP Block will not be drilled by us.